awsdocs/amazon-ecr-user-guide/doc_source/docker-push-ecr-image.md

    You can identify an image with the *repository:tag* or the image ID in the resulting command output\.

-1. Tag your image with the Amazon ECR registry, repository, and optional image tag name combination to use\.
+1. <a name="image-tag-step"></a>Tag your image with the Amazon ECR registry, repository, and optional image tag name combination to use\.
 The registry format is `aws_account_id.dkr.ecr.region.amazonaws.com`\.
 The repository name should match the repository that you created for your image\.
 If you omit the image tag, we assume the tag is `latest`\.

    The following example tags an image with the ID *e9ae3c220b23* as `aws_account_id.dkr.ecr.region.amazonaws.com``/my-web-app`\.